babel/babel-preset-env/README.md

 npm install babel-preset-env --save-dev
 ```

-Without any configuration options, babel-preset-env behaves the same as babel-preset-latest (or babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 together).
+Without any configuration options, babel-preset-env behaves exactly the same as babel-preset-latest (or babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 together).

 ```json
 {